 When you are a parent working from home and building a business, it can be a real struggle keeping your children occupied while you try and get some work done.
 For parents who choose to work from home, there are many pros and cons.
 I know for me, I love the flexibility working from home gives me; not missing school plays, coffee mornings and the conversation bonding experience I have with my daughter when I drop her off at school and pick her up.

 I am going to give you 5 ways you can get your children involved in your business – there is something for all ages.

-1. Get your children involved with decision-making – for younger children this could be asking their opinions on what colour design they prefer, such as for a logo or social media images.
-Children often see things from a different perspective and by them suggesting you add something or tweak a design, it could make it all the better.
+1. Get your children involved with decision-making – for younger children, this could be asking their opinions on what colour design they prefer, such as for a logo or social media images.
+Children often see things from a different perspective, and by them suggesting you add something or tweak a design, it could make it all the better.

-3. When sorting out your filing, bring out the shredder under supervision and shred private documents you no longer need together.
-Whilst you are doing this you can also teach your child the importance of filing, keeping things organised and shredding confidential documents.
+3. When sorting out your filing, bring out the shredder under supervision and shred private documents, you no longer need together.
+Whilst you are doing this, you can also teach your child the importance of filing, keeping things organised and shredding confidential documents.

-4. For younger babies and toddlers there are not many ways to get them involved, it’s more a task to keep them occupied for a short period of time while you carry out quick business tasks.
-Get the play mat out, place their favourite toys on the mat, and play nursery rhymes in the background.
+4. For younger babies and toddlers, there are not many ways to get them involved, it’s more a task to keep them occupied for a short period of time while you carry out quick business tasks.
+Get the playmat out, place their favourite toys on the mat, and play nursery rhymes in the background.
 Or allow some strategic screen time.

 5. For those parents with a physical business, there will be times when you have to take your child to work with you.
-Make it an adventure and think outside the box when coming up with ideas for how to get them involved.
+Make it an adventure and think outside the box when coming up with ideas for getting them involved.
 I will give you an example from when I was running my women’s fashion online business.
-I had to go to the office on a weekend to prep for a photo-shoot we were holding.
+I had to go to the office on the weekend to prep for a photo-shoot we were holding.
 I took my youngest daughter with me, who was 3 years old at the time.
 She loved it – it was one big dress-up session for her (see pic below).